dotnet/arcade/src/Microsoft.DotNet.GitSync/README.md

 # Microsoft.DotNet.GitSync

-This tool reads records from the table and does a series of further checks to confirm if the commit needs to be mirrored.
+This tool reads records from the table and does a series of further checks to determine if the commit needs to be mirrored.
+The first check is whether the commit is a merged commit.
+If yes, then we skip this commit as we have already ported the individual commits from that push event.
+The second check is whether the commit is a mirrored commit (Commit that is made through GitSync Tool).
+If yes, we skip this too.
 It then opens up the PR in the respective repositories, adds the assignees and waits for new candidates.

 ## Configuration File
 The configuration file has many sections.
 Some of them are described below